 Core beliefs shape and influence certain behaviors and also serve to rationalize those behaviors.
-Therefore, knowledge of individual or group beliefs can be useful in comprehending or making sense of their activities.
+Therefore, knowledge of individual or group beliefs can be useful in Behaviors & symbols Beliefs & Values Iceberg Analogy of Culture comprehending or making sense of their activities.
 We will use the iceberg model for classifying culture to illustrate two levels of meaning, as depicted.
-Beliefs and values, portrayed by the CULTURE deeper and greater level of the submerged iceberg, are seldom visible, but are indicated / hinted at / referenced by our behaviors and symbols (top level).
+Beliefs and values, portrayed by the deeper and greater level of the submerged iceberg, are seldom visible, but are indicated / hinted at / referenced by our behaviors and symbols (top level).
 It is important to recognize, though, that the parts of culture that are not visible (under the waterline) are informing and shaping what is being made visible (above the waterline).